 Benchmarks and Check-ins

 Now you need to fill in the details.
 Prompt your student by asking questions such as:

 - When should they have mastered all the scales?

 - How many sight reading exercises should they have finished before week 8?

 - When are you going to do a mock exam?

 - When will they do a trial performance of the pieces for their family?

-Refer to this plan regularly so that you both know what mini-assessments and benchmarks are coming up next.
+Keep this plan in your student’s folder and refer to it regularly so that you both know what mini-assessments and benchmarks are coming up next.

 Not only will this process keep your students on track, but they’ll also learn a ton about time management and effective practice.